Newsletter 20: Sunday 17 May 2026

 • Friday 12 June.
 Talk by Dr. Richard Drexel on "Sleep" at Taruna College.

 • Saturday 13 June.
-ASNZ AGM and Society Day in Hawke's Bay
+ASNZ AGM and Society Day in Hawke's Bay.
+Please Register.

 • Sunday 28 June, Midwinter Festival.